🎮

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually JXD S7300A, followed by iBen L1 / X, because that is where the shape of the market around it comes into focus.
-That is what a good review should do: not close the conversation, but sharpen the next choice.
+The point is not to stop the reader from exploring.
+It is to make every next click smarter.

 Playable Games